dinoboards/yellow-msx-series-for-rc2014/ppi/README.md

 J2 enables the onboard wait generator.
 For MSX compatibility, a WAIT state needs to be generated during M1 cycles for memory access.
 Short this jumper to enable the wait states.

+> In the olden days, memory was slow, so MSX induced a wait state during M1 cycles for instruction reading.
+Some software assume, for timing purposes, that this always happens - if the wait state is not there, some software will glitch or fail.

 ## Images

 ![Assembled](../keyboard/image3.jpg)